 - Bill and Melinda Gates Foundation.
 The Gates Foundation has a nursing room for employees and visiting moms, which includes a comfy chair, table, sink and hand sanitizer.

 - Southcenter.
 Southcenter's colorful family lounge has family restrooms, nursing stations with outlets and curtains, couches and even microwaves (!).
 Other family-friendly amenities at the mall include a free play area, family parking and self-serve strollers.

 - Redmond Town Center.
-Family amenities at Redmond Town Center are legion: You’ll find a family parking section, splash pad and music-themed play area and family restrooms large enough to bring a stroller in, mini toilets and sinks.
-There is a private nursing lounge between the family restrooms (near Cold Stone Creamery) with a lockable door, comfortable chairs, end table, sink and a changing table, though no outlets.
+Family amenities at Redmond Town Center are legendary: You’ll find a family parking section, splash pad and music-themed play area and family restrooms large enough to bring a stroller in, mini toilets and sinks.
+There is a private nursing lounge between the family restrooms (located near Cold Stone Creamery) with a lockable door, comfortable chairs, end table, sink and a changing table, though no outlets.

 - Bellevue Square.
-In addition to the private nursing area at the Nordstroms in Bellevue Square, there is a comfortable ladies’ lounge near the center court area that’s often used for nursing.
+In addition to the private nursing area at the Nordstrom store in Bellevue Square, there is a comfortable ladies’ lounge near the center court area that’s often used for nursing.

 - KidsQuest Children’s Museum.
-The museum has many seating areas that are nursing-friendly as well as its semi-private “Shush Station” in the Tot Orchard, with two rocking chairs and toys and books for young kids.
+The museum has many seating areas that are nursing-friendly as well as its semi-private “Shush Station” in the Tot Orchard, which is furnished with two rocking chairs and toys and books for young kids.
 (There are also outlets in the area.)

 South of Seattle